meaniebeanie22/meaniebeanie22.github.io/chapters/the-first-blow.md

 #### Events:
 1. Jim hears voices in the woods, presumably other crewmen
 2. Overhears the other crewmen, and one of them is an honest hand
-3. One honest killed by LJS, Tom speaks out, and them gets pelted with a brach by LJS and is stabbed to death
+3. One honest killed by LJS, Tom speaks out, and them gets pelted with a branch by LJS and is stabbed to death
 4. Shot fired
 5. Jim runs to Ben Gunn's hill